AU-Avengers/docs.toum.gg/docs/install/linux/Steam.md

 This guide requires that you own _Among Us_ on [Steam](https://store.steampowered.com/app/945360).

-**Note**: This guide works as-is on Steam Deck, but controller support is imperfect.
+**Note:** This guide works as-is on Steam Deck, but controller support is imperfect.
 You will need to use a mouse and keyboard to play, or do a lot of controller configuration.

+---

+## Downgrading

+Town of Us: Mira is currently incompatible with the latest version of Among Us (v18).
+If you are installing Town of Us for the first time, or did not have your mod installed in a separate folder before the latest update, you must downgrade Among Us before installing the mod.
+Please follow the steps below to downgrade.

+> **1.** Right-click Among Us on Steam, then click Properties.
+>
+> **2.** Click **Betas** and select `public previous` on the drop-down.
+>
+> Steam should automatically update your game version to **v17.4**, and you can then follow the guide below.

 ---